Proud member of the National Crime Victim Bar Association

 Child Sexual Abuse Lawyer Help

 Children are at high risk of sexual abuse.
 Many are too scared to tell someone, and the abuser might be someone they trust.
 Child sexual abuse in Georgia involves victims under 16.
 It can be many things, like inappropriate touching or being forced into sexual activities.
+If you notice any form of child sexual abuse, you need an attorney by your side as soon as possible.

 When someone goes through something as awful as sexual abuse or assault, it’s really hard to know what to do next.
 If this happens to you or someone you know, there are steps you can take to protect your rights.
 Remember, talking to an assault lawyer can also be a big help.